 3. Should Your Kitchen Island Match Your Cabinets?

 Again, this is a personal design preference.
-Match your kitchen island to your cabinets for a seamless, cohesive look or contrast your kitchen island materials and colors from your cabinets to create a statement piece.
+Match your kitchen island to your cabinets for a seamless, cohesive look, or contrast your kitchen island materials and colors with your cabinets to create a statement piece.

-4. What Color Kitchen Floor Shows the Least Dirt?
+4. Which Color Kitchen Floor Shows the Least Dirt?

 You may expect darker color floors to hide dirt better, but the opposite is true.
 Lighter shades of brown and gray are actually better at hiding dirt and dust.
 Be careful not to go too light, though, because dirt on white flooring easily stands out.